- Spans the aerialist’s journey from absolute basics to complex original sequences

 - Get the play-by-play with slow-motion & clear breakdowns

 - Tricks, shapes, sequences, fundamentals, technique, theory, and choreography

-Videos can be browsed by skill type, rig height, or level.
+- Browse by skill type, rig height, or level

 This sequence will guide you through a variety of beautiful shapes, all born from a simple eggbeater wrap.
 It is meant for the Beginner/Intermediate level aerialist who is comfortable being in the air for 2 minutes, and who has a comfortable execution of eggbeater wraps and grip endurance.
 Requires 10′ of height.